* Check out my review of John Wick 3: Parabellum *

 But while the world builds, Wick himself is pared down: suit, weapons, single-mindedness, rage and grief.

-In some ways it’s a remarkably realistic world; Wick may be an implacable killer who can take out a whole team of assassins singlehandedly, but he also gets very beaten up, and by the end he’s being held together by stitches and bourbon.
+In some ways it’s a remarkably realistic environment; Wick may be an implacable killer who can take out a whole team of assassins singlehandedly, but he also gets very beaten up, and by the end he’s being held together by stitches and bourbon.

 New York is a darkly brooding rainy city where the only brightness seems to be the red and blue of a nightclub spotlight.
 Days are dull and dreary.
 The music is astonishing, a soundtrack to a bleak, self-ruled underworld.